bergercookie/asm-lsp/README.md

 Add a `.asm-lsp.toml` file like the following to your project's root directory and/or `~/.config/asm-lsp/` (project configs will override global configs) to selectively target specific assemblers and/or instruction sets.
-Omitting an item from the configuration file is equivalent to setting it to `false`.
+Omitting an item from the `assemblers` or `instruction_sets` sections is equivalent to setting it to `false`.
+Be default, diagnostics are enabled and the server attempts to invoke `gcc` (and then `clang`) to generate them.
+If the `compiler` config field is specified, the server will attempt to use the specified path to generate diagnostics.

 ```toml
 version = "0.1"